Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Set-AzureRmDiagnosticSetting.md

    Category : Category4
 ```

-This command enables the metrics cateories called Category1 and Category2.
+This command enables the metrics categories called Category1 and Category2.
 All the other categories remain the same.

 ### Example 4: Enable/disable multiple log categories